MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/optimize-models.md

 |screen<br>Immersive headsets|**Objects:**<br>1-3 per scene<br><br>**Triangles:**<br><15,000<br><br>**Materials:**<br>1-2 per object|**Objects:**<br>4-10 per scene<br><br>**Triangles:**<br><500,000<br><br>**Materials:**<br>1-2 per object|**Objects:**<br>10+ per scene<br><br>**Triangles:**<br><150,000<br><br>**Materials:**<br>1-2 per object|
 |screen<br>Mobile|**Objects:**<br>1-3 per scene<br><br>**Triangles:**<br><500,000<br><br>**Materials:**<br>1-2 per object|Not applicable|Not applicable|

+## Import Tool limitations

+- Existing transforms of your model off of the 3D origin (0,0,0) will not be preserved, however relative offsets between models that are imported as one instance will be preserved.
+Import tool creates a bounding box that encompasses all geometry in the imported scene and places a new origin point at the center of the bottom surface of that bounding box.

+- Transparency in materials such as glass in a 3D model are not supported.